-Distinction, Distinction, Distinction, in a relevant subject (with significant programming content) and at least B in GCSE Maths
+Distinction, Distinction, Distinction in a relevant subject (with significant programming content) plus at least B or 6 in GCSE Mathematics.

-Requirements are as for A-levels, where one non-subject-specified A-level can be replaced by the same grade in the Welsh Baccalaureate Advanced Level Core.
+Requirements are as for A-levels, where one non-subject-specified A-level can be replaced by the same grade in the Welsh Baccalaureate - Advanced Skills Challenge Certificate.

 |Scottish Advanced Highers

 AAB-ABB including either Mathematics, Physics or Computer Science.

 AAABB including either Mathematics, Physics or Computer Science.

 H2,H2,H3,H3,H3 including H3 in either Mathematics or H3 in Physics

 Pass in a relevant subject with at least 24 level 3 credits at Distinction and the remaining level 3 credits at Merit.